Aleister Crowley: Egypt and The Book of the Law: 1904

-Kanchenjunga and China: 1905–06
+Kanchenjunga and China: 1905–1906

-Returning to Boleskine, Crowley came to believe that Mathers had begun using magic against him, and the relationship between the two broke down.
-On 28 July 1905, Rose gave birth to Crowley's first child, a daughter named Lilith, with Crowley writing the pornographic Snowdrops from a Curate's Garden to entertain his recuperating wife.
+Returning to Boleskine, Crowley came to believe that Mathers was using magic against him, and the relationship between the two broke down.
+On 28 July 1905, Rose gave birth to Crowley's first child, a daughter named Lilith, and Crowley wrote the pornographic Snowdrops from a Curate's Garden to entertain his recuperating wife.
 He also founded a publishing company through which to publish his poetry, naming it the Society for the Propagation of Religious Truth in parody of the Society for Promoting Christian Knowledge.
 Among its first publications were Crowley's Collected Works, edited by Ivor Back, an old friend of Crowley's who was both a practicing surgeon and an enthusiast of literature.
 His poetry often received strong reviews (either positive or negative), but never sold well.
 In an attempt to gain more publicity, he issued a reward of £100 for the best essay on his work.
 The winner of this was J. F. C. Fuller, a British Army officer and military historian, whose essay, The Star in the West (1907), heralded Crowley's poetry as some of the greatest ever written.

-Crowley decided to climb Kanchenjunga in the Himalayas of Nepal, widely recognized as the world's most treacherous mountain.
+Crowley decided to climb Kanchenjunga in the Himalayas of Nepal, widely recognised as the world's most treacherous mountain.
 The collaboration between Jacot-Guillarmod, Charles Adolphe Reymond, Alexis Pache, and Alcesti C. Rigo de Righi, the expedition was marred by much argument between Crowley and the others, who thought that he was reckless.
 They eventually mutinied against Crowley's control, with the other climbers heading back down the mountain as nightfall approached despite Crowley's warnings that it was too dangerous.
 Subsequently, Pache and several porters were killed in an accident, something for which Crowley was widely blamed by the mountaineering community.